 *Note that the Czechs are Weltmeister with 144 liters per inhabitant

-The German Einheitsplörre (universal dishwater) is a result of the way how hops is used.
-When visiting the Jever brewery in East Frisia in 2009 I noticed that the classical sacks filled with aromatic hop cones had been replaced by hops pressed into pellets.
+The German Einheitsplörre (universal dishwater) is a result of how hops are used.
+When visiting the Jever brewery in East Frisia in 2009, I noticed that the classical sacks filled with aromatic hop cones had been replaced by hops pressed into pellets.

 Pellets for Pils in Jever (©Gert Kalischer) |